Oleksandr-Zhabenko/aftovolio/README.md

     symbolic notation, Iabc == Ibac.
 Also, Dabc + Dbac == Iabc.
 A generalisation of the W constraint, where the user can specify their own distance between words.

+-   Constraint G --- (Groupped together) --- two unequal digits, each of them indicates the sequence number of the first and the last elements of the group of words or their concatenations that should be groupped together as a one whole (with possible inner permutations inside the group) during all the permutations.
+Is useful mostly for some syntactic constructions such as a sentence or a phrase.
+The inner counting are not implemented yet and probably will be implemented in the future releases.
+Now the group is just used as a non-interrupted groupping of the words to be preserved as a one whole.

 ## Simple linear \"AND\" logic